16 Types of Calathea Plants Varieties with Names and Pictures

 Calathea Plants Collage

-Calathea Plants are considered non-toxic and are safe to grow in households with children or pets.
+As indicated by ASPCA, Calathea Plants are non-toxic to both humans and pets and are considered safe to grow in any space with children and or pets.

 Calathea Plants are a great addition to any plant collection.
-If you would like to add these beauties to your collection, here is our Link to Etsy Shops.
+If you would like to add these beauties to your collection, we have outlined for you herebelow 16 of the best Calathea varieties that you can grow without much trouble.

 16 Different Types of Calathea Plants

-Our selection of the best Calathea for home include Calathea bachemiana, Calathea crocata, Calathea fasciata, Calathea lancifolia, Calathea leopardina, Calathea musaica among others.
+The best Calathea varieties include Calathea bachemiana, Calathea crocata, Calathea fasciata, Calathea lancifolia, Calathea leopardina, Calathea musaica among others.

 1. Calathea bachemiana (Goeppertia bachemiana)